-The European Commission has developed 25 recommendations on the ethical, legal, and social implications of genetic testing (2004).
-There is a statement from the European Group on Ethics in Science and New Technologies (EGE): Ethical Aspects of Human Stem Cell Research and Use.
+The European Commission has developed 25 recommendations on the ethical, legal, and social implications of genetic testing (2004) and a declaration in 2013.
 The European Parliament created a resolution against human cloning 15 January 1998.
 Due to Great Britain's proposal to allow 'therapeutical cloning' (cloning with a medical aim other than reproduction), the Parliament again presented a strongly critical resolution on human cloning.
 In practice, the European Union has adopted a rather restrictive position.
 European scientists have had a voluntary moratorium on human reproductive cloning since 1999, through their organisation The European Society of Human Reproduction and Embryology (ESHRE).

 For its part, the United Nations presented a declaration on the human genome and human rights, which was further developed into UNESCO's Declaration on the Human Genome and Human Rights of 11 November 1997.